-You just hiked thirty miles, and now inside your sleeping bag, an hour passed sunset, you study your maps and find a river 26 mi / 42 km further up the trail from your current campsite.
+You just hiked thirty miles, and now inside your sleeping bag, an hour past sunset, you study your maps and find a river 26 mi / 42 km further up the trail from your current campsite.

 This is where you will camp tomorrow.
 And it will be glorious.

 You imagine your spectacular mountain river bath, you can see your brilliant campfire (so long as there are no restrictions), you can taste that Coke you packed out of town for that special occasion – tomorrow night will be one of the best on the trail.
 Tonight, sleep comes easy.

 All-day you hike, and for twelve hours all you can think about is the two-hour mini-vacation your mind and body are taking that night.

 You arrive at your destination earlier than expected, and life is grand; but what's this?
 The entirety of the decent campsites are already occupied by giant tents and lounge chairs belonging to some undeserving group of “outdoor enthusiasts” who drove five hours down mountain roads to get as close as possible to this place before heading a mile down from the car to the river.

 And you wonder why you left behind that gun everyone asked you about.

 This is the PCT Superiority Complex taking hold.